 Taking the gondola up to Bob’s Peak is one of the most iconic activities in Queenstown.
 Of course, it’s one you can do any time of the year, but in winter, those mountain views are just so much more spectacular!

 Taking the gondola is just your means of transport and the best part about Bob’s Peak is the views over Queenstown from the top.
-So no matter what your budget, make sure you go and enjoy those snow-dipped mountain peaks that you can only see in winter in Queenstown!
+So no matter what your budget is, make sure you go and enjoy those snow-dipped mountain peaks that you can only see in winter in Queenstown!

-Related read: You can also easily hike Ben Lomond Track from Bob’s Peak.
+Related Read: You can also easily hike the Ben Lomond Track from Bob’s Peak.
 For more info, check out my guide to the hike.

 7. Visit a local brewery

 Winter in Queenstown isn’t all about the outdoors.
-As a local, I love heading inside to cozy up by the fire – and what better way to do it than with a cold craft beer from a brewery in Queenstown.
+As a local, I love heading inside to cozy up by the fire – and what better way to do it than with a craft beer from a local brewery?

 There is one brewery, in particular, that’s perfect for this and that’s Searchlight Brewery.
 It’s located a little out of town just off Gorge Road but the cute little brewery has a fireplace and some of the best craft beer in New Zealand.